 Total Tier 1 Capital is comprised of Common Equity-Tier 1 capital plus qualifying membership shares and other investment shares that meet the criteria for inclusion.
 Total Eligible Capital is the sum of Tier 1 and Tier 2 capital, and the minimum regulatory required capital is 10.50%.
 From our Risk Appetite our goal is to attain a Total Eligible Common Equity position of between 12% and 15.0% while the minimum standard of our board policy is 10.5%.
-In comparison the Credit Union system Total Eligible Capital ratio is 16.43% as of December 31, 2023.
+In comparison the Credit Union system Total Eligible Capital ratio is \16.56% as of December 31, 2024.

-Our total capital ratio increased slightly from the previous year end of 2022 with a surplus of (22.53%-15.12%) = 7.41% of capital as determined from our ICAAP analysis.
+Our total 2024 capital ratio decreased from 2023 to end the year with a surplus of (20.46%-15.96%) = 4.50% as determined from our ICAAP analysis.
 With surplus capital we are not optimizing the use of our capital to maximize earnings for the benefit of our members.
 However, we are in an enviable position of surplus capital rather than having to build capital.